swetoast/steamlink-launcher/readme.md

 Known issues:

+When reporting a bug please prodvide logs this can be done via commandline `grab-logs -A`

 if these fixes are out of date and its working report back on the tracker.

 RPI4 crashes in kernel with error message: `vc4_hdmi fef05700.hdmi: ASoC: error at snd_soc_dai_startup on fef05700.hdmi`